Techi-Joe/app_usage/README.md

 2. The script will prompt you to ensure that the target application is running.
 After a short delay, it will proceed.

-3. If a previous session is detected, you will be prompted to continue from the previous session or start a new one:
+3. If previous sessions are detected, you will be prompted to continue from a previous session or start a new one:
     - **Continue**: The script will add time to a previous session's runtime, which you select from a list.
     - **New**: The script will start a new tracking session.